Phlogopite

 Phlogopite is a yellow, greenish, or reddish-brown member of the mica family of phyllosilicates.
 It is also known as magnesium mica.

 Phlogopite is the magnesium endmember of the biotite solid solution series, with the chemical formula KMg3AlSi3O10(F,OH)2.
 Iron substitutes for magnesium in variable amounts leading to the more common biotite with higher iron content.
-For physical and optical identification, it shares most of the characteristic properties of biotite.
+For physical and optical identification, it has most of the characteristic properties of biotite.

 Paragenesis

 Phlogopite is an important and relatively common end-member composition of biotite.
 Phlogopite micas are found primarily in igneous rocks, although it is also common in contact metamorphic aureoles of intrusive igneous rocks with magnesian country rocks and in marble formed from impure dolomite (dolomite with some siliclastic sediment).

 The occurrence of phlogopite mica within igneous rocks is difficult to constrain precisely because the primary control is rock composition as expected, but phlogopite is also controlled by conditions of crystallisation such as temperature, pressure, and vapor content of the igneous rock.
 Several igneous associations are noted: high-alumina basalts, ultrapotassic igneous rocks, and ultramafic rocks.